koenderks/aRtsy/README.md

 ## LP records

 This type of painting is a special case of the shape painting created by `paint_shape()`.
 I like this specific type of painting because of its close resemblence to the LP record, making it ideal as a poster for a music room or something.
-You got to have a lucky seed for these though.
+You got to find a lucky seed to get these though.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/records/2021-03-16.png' width='270' height='270'>